karol-majewski/karol-majewski/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Karol.
-I help ideas realize in the digital space.
+I run an applied research & strategy studio, helping early-stage ideas manifest.
+I used to be a professional software engineer.
+Nowadays, I’m synthesizing my technological skills with the study of novelty and the creative process.

-#### Recent interests
+#### Recent technology-adjacent interests

-Product design, thoughtware, incentive design, coordination mechanisms, cognition, and organisation design.
+Product design, freedom technology, networks, coordination mechanisms, cognition, novel UI paradigms, and organization design.

 #### Elsewhere